Riders Alliance report says commuters will face major delays with proposed MTA cuts

 The Riders Alliance says certain groups in New York City would be disproportionately affected.

-says that health care workers have nearly an hour commute each day.
+The report says that health care workers have nearly an hour commute each day.

 It also estimates that New Yorkers could face an additional 15-minute wait time for subways and 30 minutes for buses commuting just one way.